 Our mission is to visit as many schools in Volusia and Flagler Counties as possible, in an effort to bring attention to the dangers of distracted driving and the importance of making informed decisions.

-Don’t see your school, let us know!
-Email Jessica at Jessicae@rueziffra.com.
+Don’t see your school?
+Let us know!
+Email JessicaE@RueZiffra.com today!

 The number one source of driver inattention is a wireless device.